Dirack/dirack/README.md

 ## Professional experience:

-- **Geophysicist and Python/C++/NodeJS/ReactJS/NextJS developer.
+- **Geophysicist and Python/C++/NodeJS/ReactJS/NextJS developer at Eliis.
 Since April 2024.
 Rio de janeiro, Rio de Janeiro, Brazil:**
 As a developer at Eliis, I am participating in the development of the PaleoScan DataSystem, a web application for metadata extraction and visualization from PaleoScan, a seismic interpretation software.
 I am using several modern web development technologies, such as Python Flask library for REST API development,